freeradical13/freeradical13.github.io/index.md

 #### Flagella

-[Flagella][] are protrusions from a membrane that act to move a cell.
+[Flagella][] are protrusions from a membrane that act to move a cell and sometimes enhance adhesion to other substances.

+#### Cilia

+[Cilia][] are protrusions from a membrane that participate in sensing stimuli or motility.

 #### Electron Transport Chain